-Where an employee cannot be gainfully employed within their normal work site/team the employee may be required to work temporarily within any other site/team or division of the organisation.
-The duties at the other site/team or division must be similar to the skills and competencies held by the employee.
+Where an employee cannot be gainfully employed within their normal work stream the employee may be required to work temporarily within any other work stream of the organisation.
+The duties at the other work stream must be similar to the skills and competencies held by the employee.